>

 Johnny Collins with Dave Webber and Pete Watkinson sang Eliza Lee in 1996 on their album Shanties & Songs of the Sea.

 Bellowhead sang this shanty as Let Her Run in 2014 on their CD Revival.
-They commented in their liner notes:
+They noted:

 Adapted from the hauling shanty Let the Bulgine Run, ‘bulgine’ being slang for ‘engine’.
 There are many variants of this song under many names such as Eliza Lee or Clear the Track including, bizarrely, a music hall version with Biblical verses.